History of Quantity Surveyors

 Engage a quantity surveyor straight after settlement

-Unless your property is very unusual, there would generally be no need to speak to a quantity surveyor before purchasing a property.
+Unless your property is very unusual, there would be no need to speak to a quantity surveyor before purchasing a property.

 While you’re hunting for potential investments, you can work out the estimated depreciation for a property by using Washington Brown’s free, online property depreciation calculator.